zsilverstonez/Sunny-Spot-Holidays/README.md

 1. Clone the repository
 2. Import database schema
-3. Update database_connect.php with your database credentials
+3. Upload database_connect.php with your database credentials
 4. Update email.php with your SMTP details
 5. Deploy to web server